 Note that several minimum wage ordinances have been overturned, including Birmingham, AL; Miami Beach, FL; Louisville and Lexington, KY; Johnson, Lee, Linn, Polk, and Wapello Counties in Iowa; St. Louis, MO; and Kansas City, MO.

 In December 2019 Tacoma, WA, repealed its minimum wage ordinance because Washington State’s minimum wage surpassed that of Tacoma.
-Three other cities have minimum wages that have been surpassed by their state’s minimum wage: Bangor ME, Portland ME, and San Diego, CA. Because these ordinances have not been repealed, we are leaving them in this inventory, but are not counting them toward the number of cities and counties with minimum wage ordinances.
+Two other cities have minimum wages that have been surpassed by their state’s minimum wage: Bangor, ME and San Diego, CA. Because these ordinances have not been repealed, we are leaving them in this inventory, but are not counting them toward the number of cities and counties with minimum wage ordinances.

 The Minimum Wage Inventory includes only minimum wages that were set by local ordinance; it does NOT include localities whose separate minimum wage was set by state law.
 All information in the inventory is for informational purposes only and is not for the purpose of providing legal advice or documentation.
 Despite our best efforts, our inventory may not be immediately updated to reflect changes in laws, and may contain inaccuracies.
 Information on minimum wages should be confirmed with individual localities.